csci-1301/csci-1301.github.io/lectures/010_general_concepts/readme.md

 - Solution: An entire software project, including source code, metadata, input data files, etc.
 - "Build solution": Compile all of your code
-- "Start without debugging": Run the compiled code
+- "Start without debugging": Execute the compiled code
-- Solution location: The folder (on your computer's file system) that contains the solution, meaning all your code and the information needed to compile and run it
+- Solution location: The folder (on your computer's file system) that contains the solution, meaning all your code and the information needed to compile and execute it